mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

 * We now support all OData versions and have unified all OData versions to a single **ContractType** with separate version attributes.
 Previously we only supported v3 and v4.
 * We added v4 of the **Registration API** and **Search API** to support the unified OData type and version structure.
-View the [list of Data Hub APIs](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) or see our [Data Hub APIs](/apidocs-mxsdk/apidocs/data-hub-apis/) documentation.
+View the [list of Catalog APIs](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) or see our [Catalog APIs](/apidocs-mxsdk/apidocs/catalog-apis/) documentation.

 #### Fixes